Gorilla Planner

 Uganda: Bwindi Impenetrable Forest

-Bwindi is home to roughly half of the world's mountain gorillas with 22 habituated families across four sectors.
+Bwindi is home to roughly half of the world's mountain gorillas with 27 habituated families visited by tourists.
 The forest is dense and the terrain steep, making treks physically challenging but incredibly rewarding.
 The "impenetrable" name is well-earned — expect thick vegetation, muddy trails, and altitude between 1,160m and 2,607m.
 Treks typically last 2–6 hours depending on which gorilla family you're assigned.

 Uganda pros